enterspeedhq/enterspeed-docs/docs/getting-started/environment-clients.md

 ### Index Scope Behavior

 :::info
-Index scopes are **optional** and only apply when the corresponding component scope is enabled:

-- Query index scopes only work if **Query API** component scope is enabled
-- Source index scopes only work if **Source API** component scope is enabled
-- If no index scopes are configured, the client has access to **all** data within its allowed component scopes
+Index scopes are **optional** and only apply when the **Query API** component scope is enabled.
+If no index scopes are configured, the client has access to **all** data within its allowed component scopes.
 :::

 This two-layer approach provides maximum flexibility: